Yasu46/atk_project/README.md

 # Team Management Result
-Click below link to see the result image. https://github.com/Yasu46/atk_project/issues/6#issue-2203768210
+Click the link to see the result image. https://github.com/Yasu46/atk_project/issues/6#issue-2203768210